-The faint aroma of burnt wax candles drew his attention to the shrine in the alcove to his left, to the very spot he had stood as a young boy, more than thirty years earlier.
+The faint aroma of burnt wax candles drew his attention to the alcove to his left, to the very spot he had stood as a young boy, more than thirty years earlier.
 Now standing before the wood-carved statue of Mary, he could feel his eight-year-old hand securely in his father’s rough but gentle grip.
-He was looking at Mary’s gaze and gentle hands as his father spoke to him.
+He was looking at Mary’s gentle gaze as his father spoke to him.
 “David, whenever you are lost or need to be strong, always think of Mary.
 She trusted in God’s plan for her.
 She knew he would give her the guidance and strength she needed to follow it.”

 He tensed.
 How had his father dared to lecture him about trust?

 Anger shivered through him and shattered the church’s spell.
 With three long strides, he rushed outside, blinded momentarily by the intense afternoon sunlight.